So you want to be a Vet Nurse…

-Whether you are new to the employment force or looking for a new job, a career as a Vet Nurse may be right up your alley.
-The job market for Vet Nurses has grown by 45% in the last five years, and is expected to continue grow at a rapid rate through 2017 and beyond.
-Any why wouldn’t it?
-Working as a vet nurse is one of the most rewarding careers.
-You get to help animals and their families make their lives better.
-You get to nurse them when they are not well, and keep them feeling great when they visit for an annual exam.
+A career as a Vet Nurse has all the signs of having a great future as demand for veterinary skills continues to accelerate in parallel with the increases in pet ownership and pet care.
+The job market for vet nurses has grown by 45% in the last five years and is expected to continue growing at a rapid rate.
+Research confirms that working as a vet nurse is not only one of the most rewarding careers, it is also up there with human nurses in terms of community trust and respect.
+Plus you get to help animals and their families make their lives better, nursing pets back to health when they are not well, and keep them feeling great when they visit for a regular exam or veterinary treatment plan.

 While having a career as a vet nurse is a great job, it may not be for everyone.
-Before you start your studies and are ready to apply for that vet nurse job there’s a few things you should know.
+Before you start your studies and are ready to apply for that vet nurse job there are a few things you should know.
 Not everyone is cut out to have a career as a vet nurse.
-We know, no one wants to hear this, but it’s true none the less.
-Here are five signs that becoming a vet nurse may not be the best career choice for you.
+We know, no one wants to hear this, but it’s true nonetheless.
+Here are five signs that becoming a vet nurse may or may not be the best career choice for you…

 You don’t like people